 “Team Chemistry: Apologizing Beats Blaming on the Basketball Court” (with Russell Golman)

-“When to promote and when play down the self?
+“When to promote and when to play down the self?
 Revealing negative information to create a positive impression” (with Andras Molnar and Silvia Saccardo)

 Reporting one’s successes to others can require a delicate balance of revealing the information without coming across as a braggart and without making others feel threatened.
 One potential strategy to deal with this is to self-deprecate, or simultaneously reveal competence-decreasing information.
-In a project with Silvia Saccardo and Andras Molnar, we theorize that people engage in costly self-deprecation in order to enhance perceived warmth.
+We theorize that people engage in costly self-deprecation in order to enhance perceived warmth.
 In a series of studies (N = 1,023), we find that this is indeed the effect of self-deprecation, but only when the status of the listener is lower than that of the speaker; when listener status is higher, self-deprecation is more detrimental than self-promotion.
 In a hypothetical study, we find that people make choices in line with this.
 We are currently examining this with real, incentivized communication choices.